victti/Heva-Reborn/readme.md

 TLDR: this doesnt work at all but have useful information about creating a private server using it.

 **Q: How to make the game connect to the server?**<br>
-R: Launch the game using: `./HevaUS.exe 127.0.0.1 27050`
+A: Launch the game using: `./HevaUS.exe 127.0.0.1 27050`

 **Q: How can I send a packet to the game?
 How can I read a packet from the game?**<br>
-R: You can't.
+A: You can't.
 Both the game and server uses packet obsfucation and both obfuscation methods are different from each other but they are similar.

 **Q: Do you know the game packet format?**<br>
-R: Yes.
+A: Yes.
 Packets are basically: <br>
 ***[2 byte packet length] [2 byte something] [1 byte length header validation] [1 byte length body validation] [packet body]***<br>
 but this is all obfuscated, so you cant read it directly when receiving or sending packets.

 **Q: How can I extract the game files?**<br>
-R: Using the following [quickbms](https://github.com/LittleBigBug/QuickBMS) script:
+A: Using the following [quickbms](https://github.com/LittleBigBug/QuickBMS) script:
 ```
 # Heva Clonia Online (PBZ format)
 #